piodul/cdc-stressor/README.md

     -processing-batch-size uint
         maximum count of rows to process in one batch; after each batch the goroutine will sleep some time proportional to the number of rows in batch
     -processing-time-per-row duration
-        how much processing time one row adds to current batch (default 10ms) -table string
+        how much processing time one row adds to current batch -table string
         name of the cdc table to read from (default "test_scylla_cdc_log") -timeout duration